FMIG Manual

 Supplies

 Students get large boxes (usually free from somewhere like Best Buy) and decorate them with holiday gift wrap.
-Gift wrap can be purchased by students and reimbursed by the FMIG coordinator.
+Gift wrap can be purchased by students and reimbursed by the FMIG staff advisor.
 There is little to no cost for this event.

 Musculoskeletal Workshop